 Dashimaki Japanese Omelet

-The Dashimaki is the sweet omelet version of tamagoyaki, the traditional Japanese omelet.
-Tamagoyaki translates as “grilled egg.”
-It is a traditional Japanese dish that is cooked in a rectangular pan.
+Dashimaki is the sweet omelet version of tamagoyaki, the traditional Japanese omelet.
+The word Tamagoyaki translates as “grilled egg” and is a traditional Japanese dish that is cooked in a rectangular pan.

 Layers of scrambled eggs are gently rolled from one end of the pan to the other, creating a cylindrical cooked egg roll.

-Tamagoyaki is served as nigiri sushi or in sushi rolls.
-Tamagoyaki can also be served for breakfast or as the final course of a sushi dinner.
+Tamagoyaki is a traditional Japanese dish served as nigiri sushi or in sushi rolls.
+But it can also be served for breakfast or as the final course of a sushi dinner.